 Map BasicsThe Canadian Cellular Towers Map presents the locations of tower sites for each licensed wireless provider.
 Each site is indicated by a colour coded icon positioned on the map.
 A legend is present at the bottom of the map.

 Included with the legend are controls to select individual providers to be displayed on the map.
-Selection options include displaying all sites on the map, sites for the "big three" providers, Bell, Rogers and Telus individually, sites for all providers other than the "big three" as group or each individually through the drop down box listing the other providers.
+Sites for the "big three" providers, Bell, Rogers and Telus can be selected individually.
+Sites for all providers other than the "big three" can be selected as an entire group or for one provider individually through the drop down box listing the other providers.
+All or a combination of these options can be selected at one time.
+Historic datasets can be selected to compare differences over time.
+Note that the base map will continue to display a modern map.

 Note that most web browsers will ask for permission to share your position with the website.
 If permission wasn't granted or geolocation was unsuccessful, an option to continue with manual location is presented.
 With manual location a location pin will be placed at the current centre point of the map view.